 Before using testosterone buccal systems,

-- tell your doctor and pharmacist if you are allergic to testosterone, soy, or any other medications.
+- tell your doctor and pharmacist if you are allergic to testosterone, any other medications, or any of the ingredients in testosterone buccal system.
+Ask your pharmacist for a list of the ingredients.

 - tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking.
-Be sure to mention any of the following: insulin (Humulin, Humalog, Novolin, others) or oral steroids such as dexamethasone, (Decadron, Dexone), methylprednisolone (Medrol), and prednisone (Deltasone).
+Be sure to mention any of the following: anticoagulants ('blood thinners') such as warfarin (Coumadin, Jantoven), insulin (Apridra, Humalog, Humulin, Lantus, Novolin, others), oral steroids such as dexamethasone, methylprednisolone (Medrol), and prednisone (Rayos).
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

 - you should know that testosterone buccal systems are only for use in men.
 Women should not use this medication, especially if they are or may become pregnant or are breast-feeding.
 Testosterone may harm the fetus.